nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

 * *Elevated privileges*: prevent a user accruing additional permissions above what they require
 * *User data protection*: ensure user data is secure

-## Decision

-Decided to define user administrators in the "master" realm.

-There is some benefit from having the user administrators in the master realm as such users will not have access to themselves and cannot give themselves elevated privileges.

-Having user administrators in the master realm also provides a clear demarcation between transferring body users which will be defined in the TDR realm users.
-This provides additional protection against inadvertently giving incorrect permissions to transferring body users.

-## TDR User Administrators Configuration

-User administrators will be users that have permission to manage other users.

-This will include transferring body users and internal TNA users.

-"Groups" will be used to define the permissions.
-This will allow easier administration of the permissions, as the permission will be defined by the group and keycloak users can be added or removed to the groups.

-### Options considered
+## Options considered

-#### Option 1: Define user administrators in master and TDR realms
+### Option 1: Define user administrators in the top level realm and TDR realms

-The transferring body user administrators will be defined in the TDR realm, with the "super" user administrators defined in the master realm
+The transferring body user administrators will be defined in the TDR realm, with the "super" user administrators defined in the top level realm

-* **Master Realm**
+* **Top Level Realm**
   * *super_user_administrator* group:
-    * Access to all users/groups within the master realm only
+    * Access to all users/groups within the top level realm only
     * Has access to self
 * **TDR Realm**
   * *user_administrator* group: